girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 ```
 ## Function

-* It is used for performing logic on given input.
+* It is used for performing logic on a given input.
-* It takes two arguments first is to represent input and second is for output.
+* It takes two arguments in which first is used to represent input and second is used for output.
-* It supports a single abstract method named apply().
+* It supports apply() which is a single abstract method.
 * Its return type can be varied.

 **For example :**